How to Extract Pictures from Word Documents Using GroupDocs.Editor for Java

 Q: How does the API perform with very large documents?

-A: It’s optimized for speed, but for huge files we recommend splitting the document or processing sections sequentially.
+A: It’s optimized for speed; for files over 200 MB we recommend batch processing or extracting sections sequentially.

 Q: Can I integrate this with Spring Boot or other Java frameworks?